Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

 <a name="client-error-configuration-2-what-is-checkallnullrefs"></a>
 #### What is checkAllNullRefs

-When it's true, alert checks all the null refs client errors.
-You can still specify message1, message2, etc. They're additional conditions. 'checkAllNullRefs' property is optional.
+When it is true, alert checks all the null refs client errors.
+You can still specify message1, message2, etc. They are additional conditions. 'checkAllNullRefs' property is optional.

 <a name="client-error-configuration-2-what-is-message1-message2-message3-in-criteria-element-for-error-message-alerts"></a>
 #### What is message1, message2, message3 in criteria element for error message alerts

-This is the error string that error message alerts check if it existis in client error logs, specifically in [message] column at (Client|Ext)Events log table.
-They're logical AND relations.
+This is the error string that error message alerts check if it exists in client error logs, specifically in [message] column at (Client|Ext)Events log table.
+They are logical AND relations.
 To count as an error, all the messages that specified in criteria element have to be present in a client error message([message] column at (Client|Ext)Events log table).
-You can specify up to 3 messages in one criteria.
+You can specify up to 3 messages in one criterion.

 <a name="client-error-configuration-2-what-is-exclusion-2"></a>
 #### What is exclusion